 After the last year, we have all in one way or another suffered socially.
 People of all ages are now experiencing difficulty with their mental health and elderly care still remains critical in our society.

-With things starting to open up again and daily life starting to look more and more ‘normal’, we thought it would be a great idea to highlight some of the activities we recommend for the elderly.
+With things starting to open up again and daily life starting to look more ‘normal’, we thought it would be a great idea to highlight some of the activities we recommend for the elderly.

 There are a number of book clubs nationwide – contacting your local library would be a great place to get started.